dgaydukov/cert-aws/sa/files/sa.md

 cross-account access - you can allow your KMS to be used in another account by adding resource policy to kms with principal as another account or you can also add cross-account role iam access

 ###### Route53
-Route53 - is amazon DNS service that help to transform domain name into IP address.
-It's called 53, cause 53 - port of DNS.
+Route53 - amazon DNS service that help to transform domain name into IP address.
+Reason for a name, cause 53 - port of DNS.
-You can buy hostname from any provider and register it within Route53, after this Route53 gives you 4 TLD (Top-Level Domain) that you put into your hostname provider, so end user will request your domain, it will got to your provider, and from there to aws.
+You can buy hostname from any provider and register it within Route53, after this Route53 gives you 4 TLD (Top-Level Domain) that you put into your hostname provider, so end user will request your domain, request would go to your provider, and from there to aws.
 Route53 supports wildcards (subdomains).
 Route53 also supports:
 * WRR (Weighted Round Robin) where you can assign weight ans divide your traffic (for example you have new feature and want only 25% of users to use it).
 * LBR (Latency Based Routing), in case you have aws resources in multiple regions, route53 will redirect users to region with lowest latency.
 With Route53 you can also have private DNS name within your VPC, and such a name would be unaccesable outside VPC.
 Heath check - a check that requested resource is available (can be used for any endpoint in the internet).
-DNS Failover - return result only if health check is fine.
 For health checks route53 use health checkers that resides in different locations and don't communicate with one another (that's why your instance can be requested several times during specified interval)
 Then route53 check if more than 18% of checkers are success, it considers endpoint healthy, otherwise unhealthy.
 DNS responses use: